cloudshiftinc/kotlin-cdk-wrapper/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.cloudshiftdev.awscdk-dsl-kotlin/dsl)
 ![GitHub](https://img.shields.io/github/license/cloudshiftinc/awscdk-dsl-kotlin)
-# Kotlin DSL for AWS CDK
+# Kotlin DSL Wrapper for AWS CDK

 Use the AWS CDK with all the power of a native Kotlin DSL!